September 18, 2023

 The low temperature (325°F) is important for baking this custard-like dessert.

-STEP THREE: Using a large bowl and a handheld mixer on medium-high speed, beat together the egg yolks and granulated sugar for 2 to 3 minutes until the yolk mixture is pale yellow.
+STEP THREE: Using a large bowl and a handheld mixer on medium-high speed, beat together the egg yolks and granulated sugar for two to three minutes until the yolk mixture is pale yellow.

 STEP FOUR: Lower the mixer speed to low speed.
 Drizzle in the melted butter and vanilla.